-Since 2012 the unemployment rate in Milton Keynes has decreased year-on-year, however despite annual increments in levels of employment, Milton Keynes continues to rise in the Index of Deprivation.
-In the Indices of Multiple Deprivation 2019 Milton Keynes was ranked 107 compared to 181 in 2015 and compared to 211 in 2010..
+The Index of Multiple Deprivation (IMD) 2019 is the official measure of relative deprivation for small areas (or neighbourhoods) in England.
+In the Indices of Multiple Deprivation 2019 Milton Keynes was ranked 107 compared to 181 in 2015 and compared to 211 in 2010.
 Milton Keynes has 8 districts that rank in the 10% most deprived and 18 in the 20% most deprived areas in Britain.